 'Concrete cemeteries' for sale on Spanish coast

-"Your home at the beach", proclaims a billboard on the motorway outside Alicante on the Mediterranean, advertising the Montecid residential development.
+In a residential development on the Mediterranean coast, cranes and dumper trucks stand idle amid half-built buildings and villas overgrown by vegetation."Your home at the beach," proclaims a billboard on the motorway outside Alicante on the Mediterranean, which advertises the Montecid residential development.

 Once there, you can just see the sea -- some 14 kilometres (about eight miles) from the hilltop development of mostly unsold or half-built homes.